awslabs/aws-verified-access-poc-terraform/README.md

 ##### Prereq Deployment Steps

 1. To deploy resources to an AWS account, you must first authenticate using your terminal
-2. In your terminal, navigate to the top-level of this repo, then `cd prereqs`
+2. Navigate to the top-level of this repo, then `cd prereqs`
 3. Copy `example_terraform.tfvars` and rename to `terraform.tfvars`.
 Update the variables and config for your environment
    a.
 Ensure you set the region variable to the same region as your AWS IAM Identity Center instance
 4. Run `terraform init` to initialize